In This Article

 Search functionality for Alert Logic® log management data types has been completely revised to provide a more simplified log search experience.
 Log search was previously supported by OmniBox and now utilizes an SQL-type text string search with an advanced search assistant and projection editor.
-The new log search bar can be found within the Alert Logic console at Search > Log Messages.
+The new log search bar can be found within the Alert Logic console at Search > Log Search BETA.

 New log search utilizes SQL-like text strings to create logical operator statements.
 If you are familiar with SQL, simply type your operators, AND statements, and OR statements into the WHERE field.
 To quickly clear your search, click CLEAR in the top left corner of the search bar.

 Note: If you are not familiar with SQL, we recommend that you take advantage of the Search Assistant.

 If your search contains invalid syntax, a warning icon () will appear to the left of the search field.
 Mouse over the warning icon for details on where the invalid syntax is located.
 Additionally, if your search query contains invalid syntax, you will not be able to perform the search.

 For more information on valid operators and log search syntax guidelines, see the Search: Log Messages documentation.

 New log search provides several features to help you find and save log messages and their properties with ease.